rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

 automatically.
 Learn to build decoupled systems and to work in pairs or close knit groups to keep each other thinking about how to write great code.

-The end result should be an awesome project and nobody will care about which Coding Standard you used ...
+The end result should be an awesome project.
+Nobody will care about which Coding Standard you used ...

 .. _Free-42: https://thomasokken.com/free42/